When could Foot Issues Indicate Possible Diabetes Problems?

 Although diabetes has become the most commonly diagnosed health condition over the last few years, many people don’t know the possible symptoms of the disease.
 Knowing which health conditions could indicate diabetes might allow a person to be diagnosed much earlier and minimize risk and long-term effects.
 Therefore, every person must understand all the possible symptoms related to diabetes.
-Well Heeled takes a closer look at the question – are foot problems as sign of diabetes.
+Well Heeled has a closer look at the question – are foot problems as sign of diabetes.

 So – Are foot problems always a sign of diabetes?

 Since diabetes can cause circulation issues in the lower legs and feet, foot problems can often be linked to diabetes.
 There are two possible ways that diabetes can affect the feet.
 These are:

 Unfortunately, unstable glucose levels can affect the blood flow in the body, leading to insufficient circulation in the feet and lower legs.
 As a result, cuts or sores will take much longer to heal.
 If someone has inadequate blood flow in the legs and arms, it could be caused by a condition known as peripheral vascular disease.
 The issue with slow-healing cuts or sores is that they increase the chances of gangrene or ulcers developing in the feet or lower legs.

 Several symptoms could indicate that someone has peripheral vascular disease, including:

 Struggling with impotence Experiencing hair loss on the arms and legs Noticing a change in colour of the leg or foot Dealing with sores or cuts that do not heal Experiencing a dull or burning sensation in the toes or feet while sleeping or resting Feeling weak or numb in the legs Suffering from pain in the buttocks and lower back